sourcery-ai-experiments/QuarticSDK/docs/source/basic.rst

    ``start_time`` for fetching the data of the asset.
 -  **stop\_time (mandatory)**: (epoch) This refers to the ``stop_time``
    for fetching the data of the asset.
--  **sampling_value (optional)**: This refers to the sampling_value at which the downsampled data is required.
-If the sampling_value provided, the method returns the data in the tag for the given time range with the datapoints equal to sampling_value.
+-  **sampling\_data\_points (optional)**: This refers to the sampling_data_points at which the downsampled data is required.
+If the sampling_data_points provided, the method returns the data in the tag for the given time range with the datapoints equal to sampling_data_points.
-   The default sampling_value is 1500.
+   The default sampling_data_points is 1500.
 -  **return\_type (optional)**: The user can pass either ``pd``, which will return the pandas dataframe iterator, or ``json`` which will return json object on return.
 This value takes the ``pd`` value as